St Agnes, Isles of Scilly: Other landmarks

 The Troy Town Maze is said to have been laid out by the son of the lighthouse keeper in 1729, but may be much older.
 Although called a maze it is strictly a labyrinth with a convoluted path to the centre via seven rings.
 It is the only one outside Scandinavia made of beach pebbles, which may indicate it to be of Viking origin.
 References in the Norse sagas tell of raiders coming to Scilly as late as the mid-12th century.
 Any buried evidence of its origins may have been destroyed during an unofficial rebuild in 1988.

-Church
+Churches

-For the Church of England parish see St Agnes' Church, St Agnes.
-The Bible Christians maintained a congregation on the island for over 100 years and built the Bible Christian Chapel, St Agnes in the north of the island in 1874.
+The primary church of St Agnes is St Agnes' parish church, but the Bible Christians maintained a congregation on the island for over 100 years and built the Bible Christian Chapel, St Agnes in the north of the island in 1874.

+St Agnes' Church is a parish church in the Church of England located in the village, dedicated to St Agnes of Rome.
+The first church was built in the sixteenth or seventeenth century, but it was destroyed in a gale.
+It was rebuilt in the eighteenth century, but was again destroyed.
+The current building was built by the islanders in the nineteenth century using the proceeds of the sale of a wreck, and the bell in the church was taken from that wreck.
+It is a Grade II listed building.
+In 1821, the church was surveyed by Barnard Sherris of the Incorporated Church Building Society, and a grant was approved for a new west gallery and two new pews in the chancel.
+The church features stained-glass windows locally made by artists Marigold and Oriel Hicks.
+St Agnes' Church is within the United Benefice of the Isles of Scilly parishes, which also includes All Saints' Church, Bryher, St Martin's Church, St Martin's, St Mary's Church, St Mary's, St Mary's Old Church, St Mary's, and St Nicholas's Church, Tresco.

 Population

 Sporting and social life

 Friday evenings in the summer (end of April until start of October) see men's domestic Cornish Pilot Gig racing on Scilly, with the ladies' race on Wednesday.
 After the race, supporters fill the Turk's Head to discuss the race and to socialise.
-The pub is open through the summer, but during the winter it only opens on Wednesdays for a Pub quiz, and one other night.
-The pub is supplied from St Austell and stocks a range of beers and ales including Burton ales.
+The pub is open through the summer, but during the winter it only opens on Wednesdays for a pub quiz, and one other night.